andrew henderson menu

 Finally, if a Golden Visa isn’t an option for you, there are other ways to become a resident of Portugal, including demonstrating certain assets, getting a job in the country, or having a Portuguese spouse or domestic partner.

-But do note that while the Golden Visa removes the language requirement for residence, you will need to know some Portuguese to become a citizen.
+But note that while the Golden Visa removes the language requirement for residence, you will need to know some Portuguese to become a citizen.

-At its core, the true appeal of the Golden Visa is that you will be given preferential treatment during the immigration process in exchange for your investment in the country.
+At its core, the Golden Visa’s true appeal is that you will be given preferential treatment during the immigration process in exchange for your investment in the country.

-The Three Portugal Golden Visa Program Investment Types
+Portugal Golden Visa Program Investment Types

-Each of these three paths entitles you to a Portuguese residence permit, renewable twice over the course of five years before you can apply for Portuguese citizenship.
+Each of these paths entitles you to a Portuguese residence permit, renewable twice over the course of five years before you can apply for Portuguese citizenship.

 Portugal Real Estate Investment